vahapunlu/PyRAG/GUI_GUIDE.md

 ## ✨ Example Questions

+### Standard Chat Queries

-Type these in the chat:
+Type these in the main chat:

 ```
 What is the current carrying capacity for 2.5mm² copper cable?